 For business interactions:

-- Contact information such as your name, business address, fixed line or mobile phone number, email address and social media contact information.
-In the case of sole trader suppliers, we will also collect billing and bank account details. ePAL does interact with counterparties and suppliers outside Australia, including in Europe.
+- Contact information such as your name, company you work for, business address, fixed line or mobile phone number, email address and social media contact information.
+In the case of sole trader suppliers, we will also collect billing and bank account details.
+We do interact with counterparties and suppliers outside Australia, including in Europe, the United States of America and across Asia.
 Those interactions use the personal information listed here for business purposes on terms governed by agreements with those suppliers;

 For payment processing and provisioning payment products or enabling payment channels:

 - Information required for payment processing, such as eftpos transaction and loyalty program information – this is not personal information about cardholders but may identify a sole trader merchant;

 - Your name, address and mobile phone number as well as card details at the time of provisioning a card for mobile payments;

 - Payment recipient name, address, mobile phone number, BSB and Account Number and Date of Birth, Place of Birth for person to person payments;

 - Your name, address and transaction details.

 For entry by you into competitions promoted by eftpos: